webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

 ---
 title: User Guide
 display_title: Command-Line Interface User Guide
-date: 2023-02-17
+date: 2023-05-24
 weight: 10
 toc: true
 ---

-**Command-Line Interface (CLI)** of webOS Open Source Edition (OSE).
-It provides a collection of commands used for creating, packaging, installing, and launching apps or services in the command line environment.
+**Command-Line Interface (CLI)** of webOS Open Source Edition (OSE) provides a collection of commands used for creating, packaging, installing, and launching apps or services in the command line environment.
 CLI lets you develop and test apps or services without using any IDE.

 ## Key Features

-CLI provides the following key features:
+CLI provides necessary functionality throughout the entire web app development process, from app creation to debugging and testing.
+The following figure shows CLI commands that can be used during each stage of the development process.

+{{< figure src="/images/docs/tools/cli/cli-workflow.png" alt="" caption="Development Workflow with CLI" width="1024px" >}}

   - **Creating Apps and Services**
     - Provides standard templates for webOS OSE apps and services